elena-krismer/Project_FASTQtrimmer/Report/Report.md

 In addition for filtering and trimming the quality score has to be adjusted to the determined Phred scale.

+The program is based on two trimming steps.The first one remove a user-defined number of nucleotides at 3' and 5' sense, according to a phred value (P= *default= 20*), the second step sum the quality of each base  then is divided by the length sequence keep the one with the P value:

 To not overwhelm the user with to many options, the trimming and quality parameters are optional.

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;Filter=\frac{sum(i+1)}{readlength}{>P}" />